bnjbvr/typed-objects-explainer/valuetypes.md

 ## The typeof operator

-The `typeof` operator applied to a value type yields its associated symbol.
-This changes `typeof` so that it does not always return a string.
-If this is deemed too controversial, then `typeof` could return the stringification of the associated symbol, but that seems suboptimal to me because in that case `(typeof v === typeof w)` has no real meaning (it also permits "forgery" of the return values `"string"` and so forth).
-On the other hand, that makes user-defined value types somewhat inconsistent with the existing value types like string.
+The `typeof` operator applied to a value type yields the stringification of the associated symbol.
+Ideally, the associated symbol would be returned.
+However, too much code relies on `typeof` returning a string, making the integration of value types into existing code bases prohibitively costly.